Thursday, April 09, 2026

 ナギダイアリー Nagi Notes, Koji Fukada, Japan

-Notre Salut, Emmanuel Marre, Belgium and France
+Notre Salut (A Man of His Time), Emmanuel Marre, Belgium and France

 Soudain (All of the Sudden), Ryûsuke Hamaguchi, Japan, France, Belgium and Germany